By Kate Dengg, Reporter

 Not everyone who struggles with mental illness can cope the same what Lee did though.

-While many benefit from therapy and medication, others in Licking County may not have those resources available or may not trust them.
+While many benefit from therapy and medication, others in Licking County may not have those resources available or may not trust them, if you benefit you need to know Why You Need a Medication List and how to use it, with schedule and how much quantity.

 “A lot of people I’ve worked with don’t want to be on medication,” Lee noted.
 She said this is often the case for people struggling with addiction, because those addictions are sometimes to the very same psychotropics that a psychiatrist might try to prescribe them.